vhbit/capnproto-rust/_posts/2014-01-04-zmq-explorers.md

 ---
 layout: post
-title: a toy data pipeline with capnproto-rust and zeromq
+title: a data pipeline with zeromq
 ---

 4 January 2014